grpc/proposal/A59-audit-logging.md

   "title": "AuthorizationPolicy",
   "definitions": {
     ...
-    "audit_log": {
+    "audit_logger": {
-      "description": "Configuration for the audit log.",
+      "description": "Configuration for the audit logger.",
       "type": "object",
       "properties": {
         "name": {
-          "description": "The name of the audit_log configuration."
+          "description": "The name of the audit logger configuration."
             "It is mainly used for human purposes.", "type": "string",
         },
         "typed_config": {
-          "description": "The typed config for the audit_log."
+          "description": "The typed config for the audit logger."
             "This needs to be a json object mapped from google.protobuf.Struct" "proto message.",
           "type": "object",